MirkoHernandez/denote-folgezettel/Readme.md

 > [!NOTE]
 > Nested notes in a zettelkasten are not necessarily organized
-> in a hierarchy.The commands are named using neutral language but is difficult to
+> in a hierarchy.
+The commands are named in a neutral way to avoid
-> avoid denoting a specific relationship between the notes.
+> denoting a specific relationship between the notes.

 `denote-fz-first-note`